lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 `Invalid` and `Disabled` states are functionally very similar.
 The main difference between the two is "how" the states were reached and the entry behavior.

-`Disabled` state is reached through intentional software commands where the internal key, sideload key slots and software key are not wiped.
-While `Invalid` state is reached through life cycle deactivation or operational faults where the internal key, sideload key slots and software key are wiped.
+`Disabled` state is reached through intentional software commands where the sideload key slots and software key are not wiped, while `Invalid` state is reached through life cycle deactivation or operational faults where the internal key, sideload key slots and software key are wiped.

 This also means that only `Invalid` is a terminal state.
 If after entering `Disabled` life cycle is deactivated or a fault is encountered, the same [invalid entry procedure](#Invalid) is followed to bring the system to a terminal `Invalid` state.